pitman75/vsd-hdp/README.md

                                        -1.1226   slack (VIOLATED)
 ```
 </details>

+Fixing timing violations by ECOs is an iterative cyclical process.

 The slack is negative but it will be fixed in PnR.
 Let's write changed netlist to the file `picorv32a.synthesis.v` :